w3c/wai-media-guide/sign-languages.md

 There are resources on the web that provide additional guidance on creating sign language alternatives.
 For example:
 * [Sign Language Interpretation in HBBTV (PDF)[offsite icon]](http://pagines.uab.cat/hbb4all/sites/pagines.uab.cat.hbb4all/files/sign_language_interpreting_in_hbbtv.pdf) includes specific guidance on aspects such as working with sign language interpreters and types of onscreen presentation
-* Guidelines for the Production of Signing Books include [Sign language presentation [offsite icon]](http://www.sign-lang.uni-hamburg.de/signingbooks/deliver/d31/deliv_31_part3-2.html#3.2.2.6) and [Editing [offsite icon]](http://www.sign-lang.uni-hamburg.de/signingbooks/sbrc/grid/d71/guide13.htm)
+* Guidelines for the Production of Signing Books includes [Sign language presentation [offsite icon]](http://www.sign-lang.uni-hamburg.de/signingbooks/deliver/d31/deliv_31_part3-2.html#3.2.2.6) and [Editing [offsite icon]](http://www.sign-lang.uni-hamburg.de/signingbooks/sbrc/grid/d71/guide13.htm)